trskop/pkg-version/README.md

-Rpm-version
+Pkg-version
 ===========

 Description
 -----------

-Data type for version strings used by RPM package manager for packages.
+Data types for version strings used by RPM and DPKG package manager for packages.

 Naming convention used by RPM package is sometimes refered to as NEVRA which looks like: